Ignore Infrastructure at Your Nonprofit’s Peril

 Shining City: A Novel, by Tom Rosenstiel

 So many mission-driven organizations focus on improving and enriching the lives of individuals and families, enhancing communities, furthering understanding, and much more to make things better.
-Compassion and the desire to be responsive to needs is important in working with clients.
+Compassion and the desire to be responsive to needs are important in working with clients.
 However, when it expands into nonprofit management, manifesting as being slow to address the behaviors of a difficult staff member, it can cause dysfunction in the organization.
 In this post, I share one such scenario as a cautionary tale. […]

-How to Talk About Succession Planning Without Causing Anxiety
+How to Talk About Succession Planning

-I have never seen nonprofit executives and board members react with such discomfort as when someone mentions “succession.”
-There are usually awkward half-laughs, glances around the room to see how others are reacting, and then, a sense of liberation – finally, someone has mentioned the dreaded topic.
-The chief executive is concerned that mentioning succession will make the board think she/he is thinking about leaving.
-The board is concerned that it will send an unintended message to the chief executive that she/he should be thinking about moving on.
+Nonprofit executives and board members often feel uncomfortable when someone mentions “succession.”
+There are usually awkward half-laughs, glances around the room to see how others are reacting, and a sense of liberation – finally, someone has mentioned the dreaded topic.
+The chief executive is concerned that mentioning succession will make the board think they are considering leaving.
+The board is worried that it will send an unintended message to the chief executive that they should be thinking about moving on.
 If a founder is involved, let’s face it, the level of uneasiness skyrockets. […]

 Are You Leading your Nonprofit with Courage?

 Leading a nonprofit is hard work.
 Internal and external issues arise that demand attention, and the solutions may not be easy.
-When issues go unattended, they may become so significant that they potentially endanger the organization in some way.
+When issues go unattended, they may become so significant that they potentially endanger the organization somehow.
 But this doesn’t need to be the case.
-With a strong leadership and skillful use of board meeting agendas, nonprofit executives and their boards can have the important conversations so they may be proactive and responsive and not caught off guard. […]
+With strong leadership and skillful use of board meeting agendas, nonprofit executives and their boards can have important conversations so they may be proactive and responsive and not caught off guard. […]

 When It’s the Leader’s Turn to Be Reviewed

-A nonprofit executive director’s performance review is about more than just how well she/he is doing the job.
-For the chief executive it is about leadership, professional development, sharing accomplishments (personal and organizational), receiving feedback, and goal setting.
+A nonprofit executive director’s performance review is about more than how well they do their job.
+For the chief executive, it is about leadership, professional development, sharing accomplishments (personal and organizational), receiving feedback, and goal setting.
 For the board, the chief executive’s performance evaluation is about leadership, fiduciary responsibility, being a responsible employer, goal setting and achievement, and success – success for the organization and the individual. […]

 Old Year New Year: Permission to Dream

 What is the best approach to the end of one year and the beginning of the next?
-Is it to continue carrying with us the weight of 2017?
-Or is it to enter 2018 unburdened and hopeful?
+Is it to continue carrying with us the weight of last year?
+Or is it to enter the new year unburdened and hopeful?

 Why It’s Important to Pause